 It's time to return to school, but that doesn't mean the fun has ended.
 Children who are actively developing are at a critical period in their development when it comes to building life-long habits.
 As a result, education is no longer constrained by the confines of the traditional classroom.
 The majority of children in school have acquired smooth, robust motor abilities.
 However, their coordination, especially eye-hand coordination, endurance, balance, and athletic abilities differ.
 These skills may impact a child's ability to write correctly, dress appropriately, and do household duties like making beds and cleaning dishes.
 Children's cognitive capabilities can be aided by using FITLIGHT® for activities other than athletics.

 Importance of Cognitive Domains

 The ability to recognize visual and spatial links among things is referred to as visuospatial aptitude.
 The capacity to visualize objects, to form global shapes by identifying little components, and to grasp the contrasts and similarities between items are all examples of visuospatial ability.
-Allows us to comprehend things and their spatial connections visually.
+It allows us to comprehend things and their spatial connections visually.

+Check out this cognitive drill "Green Means Go".
 The goal of this game is for children to deactivate just the green light while inhibiting their response to the red light.

 Sensori-motor training with FITLIGHT® encourages participants to engage with others within in a social learning environment, emphasizing turn-taking & cooperation.
 Cognitive abilities are directly addressed during engaging FITLIGHT® exercises, including: arousal, focused or selective attention/prioritization of information, sustained attention, split or divided attention, cognitive flexibility/alternating attention, impulse control & working memory.

 Shop our kits for your kids today here!